Quantum Low-Density Parity-Check Codes: Background

-This construction generalizes to tessellations of other surfaces and to higher-dimensional manifolds.
-We will call the $i$-dimensional elements of the tessellation \emph{$i$-cells}, so that vertices are $0$-cells, edges are $1$-cells, faces are $2$-cells etc. Given a tessellation of a $D$-dimensional manifold we identify $i$-cells of the tessellation ($0< i < D$) with qubits, $X$-checks with the $i-1$-cells and $Z$-checks with $i+1$-cells.
-As for the toric code, the logical operators correspond to $i$-dimensional submanifolds which are non-contractible.
+This construction generalizes to tessellations of other surfaces and to higher-dimensional manifolds~$M$.
+We will call the $i$-dimensional elements of the tessellation \emph{$i$-cells}, so that vertices are $0$-cells, edges are $1$-cells, faces are $2$-cells etc. Given a tessellation of a $D$-dimensional manifold we identify $i$-cells of the tessellation ($0< i < D$) with qubits, $X$-checks with the $i-1$-cells and $Z$-checks with $i+1$-cells. {\change Non-trivial logical $Z$-operators correspond to subsets of $i$-cells which have no boundary and do not arise as the boundary of a subset of $i+1$-cells.
+In fact, the vector spaces spanned by $i$-cells together with the boundary operator form the so-called \emph{cellular chain complex}, see~\cite[Section 2.2.]{hatcher2002algebraic}.
+This connects the homological perspective of \Cref{sec:chain_complexes} with the geometrical perspective.
+Moreover, there is also a relation to Tanner graphs by considering the Hasse diagram of the tessellation, see~\cite[Section 2.2.]{breuckmann2017homological}.
+The logical $X$-operators are obtained in the same way by taking the dual tessellation or by considering cohomology classes.}

 The distance is related to the $i$-\emph{systole}~$\sys_i(M)$ of $M$ which is the length/area/volume of the smallest non-contractible $i$-dimensional submanifolds of~$M$.
 Note that this yields families of codes, by taking finer and finer tessellations.
 For reasonable tessellations these families are LDPC.

-To give an example of a more exotic manifold; it was observed in~\cite{freedman2001projective} that Shor's $[[9,1,3]]$ code can be derived from a tessellation of the projective plane, see \cref{fig:shorcodesimplicial}.

-Codes derived from tessellations can also be described in terms of cellular chain complexes, see~\cite[Section 2.2.]{hatcher2002algebraic}.
-Moreover, there is also a relation to Tanner graphs by considering the Hasse diagram of the tessellation, see~\cite[Section 2.2.]{breuckmann2017homological}.